EMPChief/cs50/Lecture/week6/bignote.md

 # CS50x Week 6: Python Notes

 ## Introduction
-CS50x week 6 starting with Python notes
+Week 6 covers Python basics and comparisons to C, focusing on core programming concepts.

 ## Python Basics
 - Python is an interpreted, high-level, general-purpose programming language.
 It was created by Guido van Rossum and first released in 1991.